About Shanklin, Isle of Wight

 Fore More Pictures – View Our Gallery

 The coastal resort of Shanklin is located at the south east corner of the Island, at the southernmost tip of Sandown Bay.
 The town is well served by the railway, which connects to the high speed ferry terminal in Ryde, allowing easy access to the mainland and London.
 There are also regular services to the Islands principal towns via the buses.

 The Cliff Path and Appley Steps leading to Appley Beach, the quieter end of Shanklin’s Beach, takes approximately ten minutes.
-Or alternatively, you can stroll along a tarmac path, via the Old Village and park (easier for prams and the less agile) which also only takes about ten minutes to get to Shanklin’s main Beach and the esplanade, with its gift shops, coffee shops and amusements.
-The beaches at Shanklin hold the water quality award, for their clean waters and safe bathing, their shallow waters and wide sandy beaches are ideal for making sandcastles, swimming, water sports, walking or just lazing around in the sun.
+Or alternatively, you can stroll along a tarmac path, via the Old Village and park (easier for prams and the less agile) which also only takes about ten minutes to get to Shanklin’s main Hope Beach and the esplanade, with its gift shops, coffee shops and amusements.
+The beaches at Shanklin hold an ‘excellent’ water quality award, ideal for swimming, water sports, sandcastles or just lazing around in the sun.

 If water sports are your thing, Wight water adventure water sports, is on Dunroamin beach midway between Shanklin and Sandown, and offers courses, or taster sessions, in surfing, canoeing, and more, from beginners through to advanced.

 There are over 500 miles of well-kept footpaths and bridal ways on the Island.
 From the cottages you can join the Coastal Path which is a circular footpath, (for the keen walker) seventy miles in total, so usually broken into six days of walking!
 Or the Worsley Trail that will take you from Brighstone Forest back to Shanklin Old Village, at roughly fifteen miles long , leading from pine forest, over chalk downs, through fields and over rivers.